Ozone in Drinking Water

 If you are new to the world of ozone, it may surprise you how prevalent the use of ozone is throughout the United States.
-Today, there are more than 280 major water treatment plants in the United States that incorporate the use of ozone in their processes.
-It is projected that by 2015 the number of plants using ozone will reach 300.
+In 2015, there were 300 major water treatment plants in the United States that incorporate the use of ozone in their processes.
+It is projected that by 2020 the number of plants using ozone will reach 425.
 There is a very good chance that the water you are drinking has been treated with ozone prior to your consumption.

 Ozone use in major drinking water plants, may play a variety of roles.
 Most commonly, ozone is used as an oxidant to replace chlorine or other chemicals in the process.
 Since ozone reverts to oxygen after oxidation, improved water quality with lower overall residuals can be delivered to the customer.
 Some of the uses of ozone in drinking water plants are: